gustavoalb/aldoshoes/README.md

 # EXAMPLE QUERIES

 In the folder example_queries lies files with the most common queries, so it's as simple as copying the query from there and pasting on GraphiQL, and tweaking as you see fit.
-GraphiQL includes the schema explorer that can be used to customize anything in the queries.
+GraphiQL includes the schema explorer that can be used to customize or explore anything about the queries.

 # ASSUMPTIONS